By Paul Taylor

-The main issue is hair follicle stimulation.
-As you'll see, this is something you must get right, otherwise you and your hair could be in for a very traumatic time!
+As you'll see below, hair follicle stimulation is the main issue.
+This is something you must get right, otherwise you and your hair could be in for a very traumatic time.

-Both comb design and how you actually use your laser comb will affect hair follicle stimulation.
-So, four important aspects of design and user experience are scrutinized to help answer the following question:
+Both laser comb design (i.e., its quality of construction) and the way you use your laser comb can affect hair follicle stimulation.
+So, four important aspects of design and usage instructions are reviewed below.

 At first glance, using a HairMax LaserComb (or similar hand-held device) instead of going to a hair clinic for laser treatment does make sense.